 At HollandGreen, we integrate all selected installers and suppliers for the sustainable solutions as part of our tender package for your project, providing you with a shortlist of suitably qualified contractors and suppliers.
 Once the tenders are in we analyse them and help you choose the right contractor, installer and supplier.
 We also ensure that the installer is able to meet government set product installation and quality standards, according to the Microgeneration Certification Scheme.

 Our Contract Administrator also keeps a careful eye on your project to ensure the build reflects the sustainable vision you chose, facilitating the smooth installation process and avoiding misunderstandings and potentially costly mistakes.

 As with any architectural project, there’s one final, essential element to a successful eco build: good communication.
 From our first house consultation to the site visits, we make it our priority to facilitate communication between all parties.

 Regular on site meetings between the key trades, and a running communication on project schedule and necessary changes enables us to keep your project running smoothly – and help you build the green home of your dreams.

 Working with experts like Mesh Energy, we are eager to help you avoid the common misconceptions that sustainability and energy efficiency is a complex and treacherous journey, and make the process as smooth and enjoyable as possible.

 Planning a sustainable home build or renovation?

-As leading high-end residential architects with vast experience in designing and delivering sustainable buildings, we provide architecture services throughout London, Surrey, Oxfordshire, Buckinghamshire and Berkshire.
+As leading high-end residential architects with vast experience in designing and delivering sustainable buildings, we provide architecture services throughout London, Surrey, Oxfordshire, Buckinghamshire, Berkshire and theCotswolds.
 We’d love to help you plan your sustainable home build or renovation.
 Find out more about how we work or get in touch for an initial meeting with Ben Holland or Stephen Green.